Periods - all your questions answered

 Periods and menstrual health are a key part of life and sexual and reproductive health.
 But they can be challenging for women, girls and people who menstruate around the world.

 During and because of menstruation, many have to bear the potential harm to their health from lack of access to menstrual products.

 They may have to deal with secrecy, taboos and discriminatory practices against them.
-And most importantly, women and girls suffer the short and long term affects on their education, working ability and particpation in life's activities.
+And most importantly, many suffer the short and long-term effects on their education, working ability and participation in life's activities.

 Read on for a list of frequently asked questions and answers about periods and our work.

 What is menstrual health and why is it important?

 Menstrual health or menstrual health management refers to the use of menstrual products to collect menstrual blood, and access to private facilities to change and dispose of used products.